InseeFr/Pogues/docs/en/user-guide/user-guide.md

 - Condition the label of a question according to the answers previously obtained
 - Duplicate a code list to create a variant
 - The "Page break" button at the bottom center of the interface Pogues
-- pdf settings (number of columns, portrait or landscape layout, type of entry)
+- pdf settings (number of columns, portrait or landscape layout, type of entry, numbering, number of questions per page)
 ---

 choice of numbering type among: